domkowald/tagrecommender/README.md

 # Tag Recommender Framework

 ## Description
-The aim of this work is to provide the community with a simple to use, generic tag-recommender framework to evaluate novel tag-recommender algorithms with a set of well-known std.
+The aim of this work (please [cite](https://github.com/domkowald/tagrecommender#citation)) is to provide the community with a simple to use, generic tag-recommender framework to evaluate novel tag-recommender algorithms with a set of well-known std.
 IR metrics such as MAP, MRR, P@k, R@k, F1@k and folksonomy datasets such as BibSonomy, CiteULike, LastFM or Delicious and to benchmark the developed approaches against state-of-the-art tag-recommender algorithms such as MP, MP_r, MP_u, MP_u,r, CF, APR, FR, GIRP, GIRPTM, etc.

 Furthermore, it contains algorithms to process datasets (e.g., p-core pruning, leave-one-out splitting and LDA topic creation).

 The software already contains three novel tag-recommender approaches based on cognitive science theory.
 The first one ([3Layers](http://www.christophtrattner.info/pubs/cikm2013.pdf)) uses topic information and is based on the ALCOVE theory (Krutschke et al., 1992).
-The second one ([BLL+C](http://arxiv.org/pdf/1312.5111.pdf)) uses time information is based on the ACT-R theory (Anderson et al., 2004).
-The third one ([3LT](http://arxiv.org/pdf/1402.0728v1.pdf)) is a combination of the former two approaches and integrates the time component on the level of tags and topics.
+The second one ([BLL+C](http://arxiv.org/pdf/1312.5111.pdf)) uses time information and is based on the ACT-R theory (Anderson et al., 2004).
+The third one ([3LT](http://arxiv.org/pdf/1402.0728v1.pdf)) is a combination of the former two approaches that integrates the time component on the level of tags and topics.

+Based on our latest research,

 This program is free software: you can redistribute it and/or modify it under the terms of the GNU Affero General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.
 This program is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
 See the GNU Affero General Public License for more details.
 You should have received a copy of the GNU Affero General Public License along with this program.
 If not, see <http://www.gnu.org/licenses/>.

-Please cite [the papers](https://github.com/domkowald/tagrecommender#references) if you use this software in one of your publications.
+Please cite [the paper](https://github.com/domkowald/tagrecommender#citation) if you use this software in one of your publications.

 ## Download
 The source-code can be directly checked-out through this repository.
 It contains an Eclipse project to edit and build it and an already deployed .jar file for direct execution.
 Furthermore, the folder structure that is provided in the repository is needed, where _csv_ is the input directory and _metrics_ is the output directory in the _data_ folder.
 Both of these directories contain subdirectories for the different datasets:
 * bib_core for BibSonomy
 * cul_core for CiteULike
 * flickr_core for Flickr
+* ml_core for MovieLens
 * wiki_core for Wikipedia (based on bookmarks from Delicious)

 ## How-to-use